top of page

 MISFOLDED SOD1

-A portion of familial ALS results from mutations in superoxide dismutase 1 (SOD1) causing protein misfolding.
+We have previoulsy investigated the consequences of superoxide dismutase 1 (SOD1) misfolding.
 The ALS research community largely agrees that misfolded SOD1 lies at the root of toxicity in familial ALS.
 We have demonstrated that several SOD1 mutants adopt a misfolded conformation that preferentially and progressively associates with the surface of spinal cord mitochondria prior to disease onset.
-We are further investigating the consequences of this association and exploring the concept that distinct forms of misfolded SOD1 exist.

 bottom of page